 3. Good Babysitters Are Like Gold

 Babysitters are a more expensive option, and it’s always at a little worrying to leave your kids in the care of a relative stranger.
 However, if you find a good sitter once you’ve done all the background checks, then treat them like gold and hold on to them.
-If you don’t know anyone suitable, try a local nursery – junior staff are reliable and often looking for a little extra cash.
+If you don’t know anyone suitable, try a local child care center– junior staff are reliable and often looking for a little extra cash.

 4. Go On Child-Friendly Dates